16 – 19 Financial Support

 If you are aged 16 to 19 at the start of your course you can apply to Care to Learn for help with your childcare costs.
 Students apply direct using the following website www.gov.uk/care-to-learn.

-If you are aged 20 or over and are planning to use an OFSTED registered nursery, child minder or pre/after school club for your child whilst you are at college, we may be able to help with the costs if your household income is £30,000 or below.
+If you are aged 20 or over and are planning to use an OFSTED registered Childcare provider (Nursery, Child Minder, Pre/After School club) whilst you are at college and if your household income is £30,000 or below you would qualify for help towards your childcare costs.
 Childcare is not paid during college holiday periods; this is only paid during term-time.

 Application forms are available from the Student Services, please contact us on 01780 484300 ext.
 344 or email firstname.lastname@example.org